FrancescoRomeo02/TicketWave_AndroidApp/README.md

 ## Meet the Team

-TopTierTix was created by a collaborative team of developers:
+TicketWave was created by a collaborative team of developers:
 - **Romeo Francesco**: 885880
 - **Trombella Mattia**: 879184
 - **Passoni Marco**: 885930